GatorSense/fusion-cam/README.md

-# fusion-cam
-Code repository for Fusion-CAM segmentation pseudo-label generation using the Multiple Instance Learning Choquet Integral.

 # Fusion-CAM
 **Fusion-CAM: Segmentation Pseudo-label Generation using the Multiple Instance Learning Choquet Integral**

 _Connor McCurley_

-Python implementation of the Fusion-CAM algorithm.
-In this repository, we provide Python code for the Fusion-CAM algorithm.
+In this repository, we provide a Python implementation of the Fusion-CAM algorithm.

 ___
 The assiciated papers for this repository are: